Adolph Ochs: Career

 At age 11, Ochs went to work at the Knoxville Chronicle as an office assistant to the newspaper's editor, William Rule, who became a mentor.
 In 1871, Ochs worked as a grocer's clerk in Providence, Rhode Island, while attending night school.
 He returned to Knoxville, where he was an apprentice to a pharmacist for some time.

 In 1872, Ochs returned to the Chronicle as a printer's devil, who looked after various details in the composing room of the newspaper.
 His siblings also worked at the newspaper to supplement the income of their father, a lay religious leader for Knoxville's small Jewish community.
 The Chronicle was the only Republican, pro-Reconstruction, newspaper in the city, but Ochs counted Father Ryan, the Poet-Priest of the Confederacy, among his customers.

 Chattanooga Times

-At the age of 19, Ochs borrowed $250 from his family to purchase a controlling interest in the Chattanooga Times, becoming its publisher.
+In 1877, at age 19, Ochs borrowed $250 from his family to purchase a controlling interest in the Chattanooga Times, becoming its publisher.

 The following year, he founded a commercial paper that he called The Tradesman.
 He was one of the founders of the Southern Associated Press and served as president.